aniket30i/habot-asgn-3/README.md

 ### Usage

-Run the JSON Server - binded to port 3006
+Run the JSON Server - binded to port 3006 in a second terminal

 `npm run start:server`

+Run the vite live preview server

+`npm run dev`